-Intrinio's stock API was designed by financial professionals for developers, a rare situation in the world of Fintech.
-Our singular endpoint API is easy to integrate and scale for a developer while the data structures are intuitive for financial analysts.
+Intrinio's API was designed by developers for developers.
+Our singular API is easy to integrate and scale, with intuitive data structures for financial analysts.

 This article explains a few of the resources Intrinio has made available to help you get started to our API.
 It contains 4 major sections: